One injured in shooting inside Walmart in Rocky Mount; suspect on the run

-The incident happened just before 5 p.m. at the Walmart at 1511 Benvenue Road.
+The shooting happened just before 5 p.m. inside the Walmart at 1511 Benvenue Road.

-The severity of the victim's injuries have not been disclosed by authorities at this time.
+The Nash County Sheriff's Office said the shooting was a result of a fight between the shooter and the victim.

+The victim appears to be stable and has been taken to the hospital for treatment of injuries.

 Authorities said surrounding businesses in the area are temporarily closed while the investigation is underway.